 Discussing how future absence could be avoided is the harder part of the interview.
 This part requires skill from the manager.
 It may seem like an impossible question.
 After all, what can the manager or employee do to avoid illness?
 There are many ways to improve health and employees have a responsibility to look after their own health enough to fulfil their part of their employment contract.
 For example, getting enough rest, maintaining physical fitness, taking holidays, washing hands and being careful about infection control are just a few simple ones to mention.

 Naturally, the manager should be supportive of the employees journey to recovery.
 Showing that the employer is willing to be flexible in any way that is operationally practical can go a long way in building loyalty, trust and engagement with the employee.

-Making sure the discussion is a proper interview instead of a simple paper exercise ensures it is used to its fullest potential as the first opportunity to prevent an problem absence pattern from developing.
+Ensuring the discussion is a proper interview instead of a simple paper exercise permits its use to its fullest potential.
+As this is the first opportunity to prevent an problem absence pattern from developing.